amitspk/project-x/SelfLearning/docs/troubleshooting/FIX_MONGODB_NETWORK.md

 ## Problem

-MongoDB container is running but not connected to `blog-qa-network`.
+MongoDB container is running but not connected to `fyi-widget-network`.

 ## Quick Fix (Run on VPS)